OpenIPC/configurator/OpenIPCConfigurator/README.md

 Do not rename the folder.

-Run the exe file.
+Run the "OpenIPC Configurator.exe" file.

-Set the IP of the camera.
+Enter the IP of the camera.

-Click Fetch.
+Click Fetch to receive the setting files from the camera.

-Then click Read.
+Then click Read to read the current settings.

 Edit the settings.

 Then click Save.

-Then click Upload.
+Then click Upload to send the settings to the camera.